-A closing session was held a week later, in which the students watched for the first time a video of their project.
+A week later, a summary meeting was held, in which students first watched a video of their venture.

-Is the project succeeded or not?
+Was the project successful or not?
 And why?

-How did you feel before, during and after the project day?
+How did you feel before, during, and after the day of the venture?

 Did the business plan help?
 If so, how?